 On the other hand, Fewcha is the only wallet (for now) that lets you add your name service information (name, country, birthday, etc.) and even an avatar URL (as opposed to using an NFT as an avatar).

 Just like Martian, Fewcha allows you to fetch your secret recovery phrase and change the password in the Settings tab.
 You can also switch between the devnet and the testnet.
 By the way, Fewcha also supports Sui, another fast and scalable blockchain built with Move.

 Also in the Settings, you’ll find an Address Book, where you can add Aptos wallet addresses of your friends - or your own, if you also use Pontem Wallet, for example.

 All the wallets we’ve analyzed are still early releases with limited functionality.
-In the next few months, we will probably see Pontem Wallet, Petra, Martian, and Fewcha add more features - especially once Aptos launches its mainnet.
-Other wallets will also probably appear, so we will update our comparison regularly.
-We’ll be grateful for your personal feedback on using Pontem Wallet and other wallets for Aptos - please share here in the comments, on Twitter, or on Telegram.
+In the next few months, we will probably see Pontem Wallet, Petra, Martian, and Fewcha add more features - and new wallets will also probably appear.
+We will update our comparison regularly, and we’d be grateful for your feedback on Pontem Wallet and other wallets for Aptos.
+Please share it here in the comments, on Twitter, or on Telegram.